jackBrioschi/Smart-Vocabulary-for-Qlik-Apps/README.md

 **Qlik-Smart-Vocabulary** is a Node.js tool that connects to a Qlik app via the QIX Engine APIs, retrieves master measures and dimensions, enriches them with synonyms using OpenAI's language models, and automatically populates the app's vocabulary with the enhanced terms.

 > [!NOTE]
-> This app modifies the QIX interface to update vocabulary objects in a Qlik Sense app.
-These objects aren't officially supported by Qlik and could change without notice, which may impact this workflow in the future.
-Furthermore this app sends Master Measures and Dimensions title and description to an external LLM.
-You are responsible for passing meta data to an external LLM of your choice.
-Customers should evaluate this approach and ensure it aligns with their organization’s data governance policies.
+> This application modifies the QIX interface to update vocabulary objects within a Qlik Sense app.
+These objects are not officially supported by Qlik and may change without notice, potentially impacting this workflow in the future.
+Additionally, the app sends the titles and descriptions of Master Measures and Dimensions to an external Large Language Model (LLM).
+You are responsible for selecting and managing the external LLM used.
+Customers should carefully evaluate this approach to ensure it complies with their organization’s data governance policies.
+It is also strongly recommended to review the quality and accuracy of the results returned by the LLM before publishing the app for end users.

 ## ✨ Features